 We can apply forgiveness.
 That helps.
 And what I’ve found recently is being intentionally about the things to be thankful for.
 (This comes from a book I’m reading called the Slight Edge.
 It has nothing to do with caregiving except that it’s small section on being intentional about writing down good things actually does make a difference.)

 Anyway, it’s a journey we walk through.
 One of forgiveness, reminding ourselves of love in the past.
-Kind of like the lines in the Liz Murray movie where she is taken before the selection board.
+Kind of like the lines in the Liz Murray (Homeless to Harvard) movie where she is taken before the selection board.
 And while her mother did not remember that she loved her daughter, the daughter remembered that her mother loved her.
 Before the drugs fried her brain.
-That’s we hold to.
+That’s what we hold to.